Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 *  **2**: Force boot in MSX-DOS 1 mode.
 If the computer is an MSX Turbo-R, switches the CPU to R800-ROM mode.
 Note that in MSX-DOS 1 mode, the active CPU is never changed when accessing disk drives; this may cause some storage devices to not work properly, especially those mapped to MSX-DOS drivers such as floppy disk drives.

-*  **3**: Force boot to the BASIC prompt, ignoring any existing boot code (that is, do not try to load and run NEXTOR.SYS, AUTOEXEC.BAS or the code in the boot sector).
+*  **3**: Force boot to the BASIC prompt, ignoring any existing boot code (that is, do not try to load and run `NEXTOR.SYS`, `AUTOEXEC.BAS` or the code in the boot sector).

 *  **4**: (for MSX Turbo-R only) Boot in R800-ROM mode, assign the largest mapper found as the primary mapper (instead of the internal mapper), and free the 64K allocated for the R800-DRAM mode.
-This is useful for using software that requires a huge amount of mapped RAM and can work only with the primary mapper; note however that there is a big penalty in the system speed.
+This is useful for using software that requires a huge amount of mapped RAM and can work only with the primary mapper; note however that the R800 CPU in ROM mode is significantly slower than in DRAM mode.

 *  **5**: Make Nextor assign only one drive letter per Nextor driver, instead of the normal behavior of assigning one drive per suitable active partition found (see _[3.2.
 Booting Nextor](#32-booting-nextor)_).
 Drivers are informed of this request and could act on it, see _[4.5.3.
 Driver query 3: Get driver initialization parameters](Nextor%203.0%20Driver%20Development%20Guide.md#453-driver-query-3-get-driver-initialization-parameters)_.

 * **CTRL**: The state of this key is passed to MSX-DOS kernels on initialization.
 Typically this will cause the internal floppy disk drive to disable its second "ghost" drive, freeing some extra memory, especially in MSX-DOS 1 mode.
-Note that this key is inverted by default so you'll get the opposite behavior unless you customize the Nextor ROM (see _[2.10.1.
-Boot key inverters](#2101-boot-key-inverters)_).

 *  **SHIFT**: Prevent MSX-DOS kernels from booting, but allow Nextor kernels to boot normally.
 This is useful to disable the internal floppy disk drive in order to get some extra TPA memory, especially in MSX-DOS 1 mode.